 Each Team may reserve up to three minutes for rebuttal or surrebuttal.
-As a courtesy to the judges,

-Teams should announce at the beginning of their oral argument whether they have reserved time for rebuttal or surrebuttal and how much time they have reserved, although a failure to do so will not entail waiver of the right to rebuttal or surrebuttal.
+As a courtesy to the judges, Teams should announce at the beginning of their oral argument whether they have reserved time for rebuttal or surrebuttal and how much time they have reserved, although a failure to do so will not entail waiver of the right to rebuttal or surrebuttal.
 Only one of the two oralists participating in the Match may deliver the rebuttal or surrebuttal, but the Team need not indicate in advance which of the two oralists will do so.
 The rebuttal shall immediately follow Respondent 2, and the surrebuttal shall immediately follow the rebuttal.
+Teams may waive their rebuttal or surrebuttal.
 If the Applicant waives rebuttal, then surrebuttal is waived as well.